 Why do we need to diagnose bipolar early on?

 There is increasing evidence showing that early diagnosis can greatly improve long term outcomes.
 If left untreated repeated cycles of high and low mood can disrupt education, relationships, careers and so on, so the sooner bipolar disorder is effectively managed, the better.
 Diagnosis can prove difficult, with specialist assessment being required to analyse a person's mood history from adolescence being the ideal method.

 Dr James Woolley elaborates further on the importance of early diagnosis, saying 'there are 4 good reasons, derived from research studies, which illustrate why it is important to identify bipolar as soon as possible: To consider whether other diagnoses previously made such as depression may be missing the bipolar underneath.
 This can lead to incorrect treatment, sometimes for years To reduce the risk of manic symptoms becoming worse due to antidepressants being mistakenly used early on Some studies suggest that if diagnosis and effective treatment is started late then the outcome may be worse (or treatments become less effective) The higher number of previous episodes the greater the risk future episodes of illness.

 Effective treatments include both psychotherapy from a therapist experienced in the condition and medication.
 Cognitive Behavioural Therapy can also be used to combat depression and to reduce the risk of relapse.
 The ideal treatment package can vary based on an individual's condition.
 It's important to note that there are many people with bipolar disorder who lead happy, productive and fulfilling lives by learning to better manage their moods and episodes.
 For many, the best thing that can happen is having an answer, an explanation, as to why they experience what they do.

-For further details on the full range of Priory Services including Child and Adolescent support, please call 0800 840 3219 or click here to make an enquiry.
+For further details on the full range of Priory Services, please call 0800 840 3219 or click here to make an enquiry.